Click to see how the whole

 The Allegheny Valley Conservancy created a new canoe/kayak access to the Allegheny River at Dotter, about four miles north of Emlenton.
 Located next to the trail and a parking area, the access has a circular drive for loading and unloading and a picnic pavilion.

 The origianal access to the water was completed by a high school senior with assistance from the Venango Conservation District and other volunteer labor and machinery.
 It has since been upgraded with more steps and handrail.

 Camping is permitted with access from both the trail and the river.

 CGT partners are working to complete trail projects throughout the region.
 One such project is the extension of the East Branch Trail between Corry and Spartansburg.
 Once funding is obtained, the Black Bridge will be renovated and the trail will travel through a new trailhead gateway to the business district in Corry.

 Infrastructure such as former railroad bridges and tunnels, trailheads, signage and connections to town are important to the trail system but can also be major obstacles for volunteer groups.
 Partnerships with experienced groups, stakeholders and funders are the first step to completing these projects.

 Trail Towns along the EPT

-The Trail Town Program of the Progress Fund is expanding along the Erie to Pittsburgh Trail.
+The Trail Town concept, connecting the economic benefits of trails and greenways to our communities is expanding along the Erie to Pittsburgh Trail.

 ♦ 5 Towns officially designated